 Welding on this scale can be a complex task – a single joint between thick-walled nuclear components might require over 100 weld passes using standard techniques.
 The repeated heating and cooling can have significant effects on the material properties around the join, potentially harming the long-term performance of the component.

 Our welding team has the resources and experience to help companies develop new and optimised welding processes for the most demanding applications.
 We are also investigating and developing a variety of materials engineering processes, including hot isostatic pressing and bulk additive manufacturing, for nuclear applications.

-For more information about our welding capabilities and research, contact Keith Bridger, Nuclear AMRC head of welding and materials engineering.
+For more information about our welding capabilities and research, contact Dr Russell Hall, Nuclear AMRC head of welding and materials engineering.